IcculusC/github-search/SOLUTION.md

 * `graphql`
 * `graphql-tag`
 * `idx.macro`
-* `react-router-dom`
 * `@material-ui/core` et al.

 ### Comments

-The Github GraphQL API leaves a lot of room for experimentation, but I stuck to the assignment as I understood it.
-I think with the features of the API and given infinite time to iterate I would eventually build Github.
+The Github GraphQL API leaves a lot of room for experimentation, and in this branch I decided to explore a bit.

-It would be pretty straightforward roadmap to improve the search UI, followed by search results pagination, a more verbose detail page, and finally some polish all around.
+I used expansion panels rather than an external component to improve the UX of the search results.
+I heavily utilized composition so that hypothetically one could re-add the details page pretty quickly by utilizing the `RepositoryDetails` component.
+I also added some simple responsive elements to the search results and detail display panels as well as more information about the repository (issues, prs, forks).